googlefonts/gftools/docs/gftools-packager/README.md

 #### The `repository_url: local://` Hack

-**NOTE:** To achieve a real quick local mastering loop, there's a hack built into the `upstram.yaml` `repository_url` property.
+**NOTE:** To achieve a real quick local finalizing loop, there's a hack built into the `upstream.yaml` `repository_url` property.
 You can use the `local://` prefix to reference a git repository path on your disk.
 This has two advantages for local development:

 * no git clone of a repository from GitHub each time you run `gftool packager`
 * no pushing necessary to your remote working branch.